methodicalcloud/everythingshouldbevirtual.com/_posts/2017/2017-01-07-zfs-replication-backups.md

     - ZFS
   redirect_from:
     - /zfs-replication-backups
+excerpt: "I recently rebuilt my lab NAS hosts with Ubuntu 16.04 and used ZFS for the storage pools (once again).
+In doing it this time around I wanted to get a..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I recently rebuilt my lab NAS hosts with Ubuntu 16.04 and used ZFS for the storage pools (once again).
 In doing it this time around I wanted to